yabellini/SitioAcademico/content/blog/2024-10-06-rOpenSci-2years-Community-Events-en/index.md

 The main challenge is organizing more than 20 people in time zones more than 16 hours apart.
 The program also has cohort and kick-off meetings.
 For the second cohort of Champions, we add informal and optional weekly gatherings that last two hours.

 In these two years, I organized 13 workshops, which lasted 1 to 3 hours, 15 meetings, and 24 sessions, which lasted 1 to 2 hours.
 During the training season, the average is one event each week. :-)

+## Conferences

+I have been organizing conferences for many years.
+Since joining rOpenSci, I have been part of the scientific committee for the Congress of AgroInformatics 2022 and 2023, Nerderala 2023 and 2024 and Nerdearla Mexico 2024.
+I was also on the organizing team for seven conferences.

+* **[useR!
+2022](https://user2022.r-project.org) (online):**  I was a co-chair.
+I was in charge of organizing all the tutorials, which had their call, review, selection, and agenda.
+I also helped with the Spanish communication of the event, the composition of the scientific committee, selecting keynotes, contacting sponsors, and applying for conference grants.
+I was in charge of creating the YouTube channel for the conference and uploading all the videos of that edition.
+I moderated sessions and helped gather the statistics for that edition to keep the useR!
+Dashboard up to date.
+We have 2000ish attendees.

+* **[LatinR](https://latinr.org) 2022 y 2024 (online) and LatinR 2023 (in person)**: I was chair of all these editions.
+We have three excellent editions, with talks and tutorials in Spanish, English, and Portuguese.
+All the work is 100% volunteer.
+It is truly a conference by and for the Latin American community.
+The online version has around 1000 registered, and the in-person version has around 300 participants. rOpenSci is a community partner since 2022, but several staff members participated in the conferences since the first edition.

+* **[CSV,Conf,v7](https://csvconf.com/2023/) and [CSC,Conf,V8 ](https://csvconf.com)(in person)**: For the 2024 edition, I reviewed proposals and helped organize The Carpentries Workshop.
+I also included R-Ladies Puebla on the organization committee so that they could organize an R-Ladies Meetup during the conference.
+For the 2023 edition, I was more involved because it was in Buenos Aires.
+I also reviewed proposals, supported visa applications, and helped organize Carpentry workshops during the conference.
+I also helped with other tasks like forming the conference's CoC Team, looking for sponsors, [creating the intro slides](https://docs.google.com/presentation/d/1GEM0uzgoL9V0c3sC7EnhdLTzDc6GpARJqdq0Zw2ME5c/edit?usp=sharing), attending the registration desk, and chairing and moderating sessions.

+* **Appsilon Shiny Conference 2022**: I was on the organizer committee, advising about conference platforms, accessibility, multilingual content, and potential speakers.

+{{< figure src="conferences.png" alt="conferences logos: csv,conf, user!2022, LatinR.
+Appsilon Shiny Conf, Nerdearla, CAI">}}

 ## Three Key aspects of organizing events